-The Château of Azay-le-Rideau, considered one of the Loire Valley’s most beautiful, is on the Indre River and not on the Loire, as often thought.
+The Château of Azay-le-Rideau, considered one of the most beautiful Loire Castles, is on the Indre River and not on the Loire, as often thought.
 In fact, much of its exterior beauty lies its construction on an island: it is surrounded by water, which gives it the appearance of floating.

 One of Azay-le-Rideau’s most notable features is the ‘stairway of honor,’ a majestic straight staircase that was impossibly modern for its time, leading as it did straight up from the main entrance.
 In the past, most stairways had been spiral and usually tucked away in a tower.

 Azay-le-Rideau came to be under the reign of King François I, also known as the King who brought the Renaissance to France.
 A succession of owners, usually wealthy financiers, enlarged and embellished it until the 19th century when it took on the shape it has today.